 Most babies shake their heads when they nurse and are trying to latch on.
 Once they are used to the routine, they may continue shaking their heads in excitement.
 It is advisable to support your baby’s head as he nurses during the first three months of his life.
 It helps to control his muscular reflexes so that he can learn to latch on easily.

 5. Shaking His Head While Playing

 Babies do shake their heads while playing.
 You may find your baby shaking his head while on his tummy or his back.
-The shaking of the head may be one of things he picks up from his interactions with others.
+The shaking of the head may be one of the things he picks up from his interactions with others.
 Within 6–8 months, you will find your baby impersonating the behaviour and actions of his peers or siblings at home.

 6. Testing How Much They Can Move

-Babies are a little daring and will be curious to test how much they will be able to maneuver their bodies.
+Babies are a little daring and will be curious to test how much they will be able to manoeuvre their bodies.
 When they are around 5–6 months old, babies will start rocking their heads or even their bodies.
 Although it may look a little scary when your baby shakes his head a lot, it is perfectly normal as it is a precursor to your baby trying to figure out a way to sit up.
-These kind of rocking and shaking behaviours are only brief spells that last for a few minutes alone.
+These kinds of rocking and shaking behaviours are only brief spells that last for a few minutes alone.

 Is It a Sign of Autism?

 Repeated movement, including shaking of the head and certain other signs, could indicate that your baby might be on the autism spectrum.
 Generally, when your baby shakes his head from side to side, it’s not a sign of autism; however, it is good to pay attention to discover other signs that do not seem normal.
 These strange behavioural patterns can be often observed by the time your baby is 18 months old.
 Most children who are not autistic will grow out of these types of behaviour by the time they turn 3 years old.
 The following signs are more typical of babies who are on the spectrum.